carloshellin/FlashPunk/_posts/2002-01-01-animated-sprites.md

 Playing animations

-Once you’ve created your desired animations, you can tell them which animation to play using the Spritemap’s [play()][8] function, like this:
+Once you've created your desired animations, you can tell them which animation to play using the Spritemap's [play()][8] function, like this:

 {% highlight actionscript %}
 sprSwordguy.play("stand");
 {% endhighlight %}

-So here, I call the play() function and tell it to play my pre-assigned “stand” animation.
+So here, I call the play() function and tell it to play my pre-assigned "stand" animation.
 The animation will then start at the first frame, animate through the assigned frames, and loop continuously if desired.
 You can call play() at any time to switch which animation your Entity is playing.
 TIP

 > If you tell your Spritemap to play an animation that it is already